kswada77/ImageNet/README.md

 * You notice that validation set folder has **50,000 JPEG files**, but training set folder has **1,000 tar files**, which correspond to each image category.
 You need to untar those files by youself.

 * In order to untar those files, you can use python scipt **01_untar_all_tarfiles.py**
 Note that this is **NOT** batch script (such as using "argparse").
 ```
 This python script does:
   - create new directory for each tar file
   - untar original tar file into newly created directory
   - rename original tar file adding "Z_" prefix to be listed at the end of current directory, which is convenient deleting original tar files manually afterward.
  ```
-* After executing the script, you find 2,000 files and subdirectories.
-1,000 subdirestories are untarred one and the other 1,000 are original but renamed with "Z_" prefix tar files, which can be deleted manually if you do not need.
+* After executing the script successfully, you should in find 1,000 subdirectories storing untarred JPEG files and 1,000 original but renamed (with "Z_" prefix) tar files. :clap: :clap:
-**But please CHECK that untarring finished sucessfully :clap: :clap:
-BEFORE deteleting original tar files**
+  You can delete those renamed tar files if you do not need.
+But **please check before deleting** whether untarring finishes successfully.

 ---
 ## 4. Download ILSVRC 2015 development kit